monsoonmaelstrom/book2/book2.md

 “What?
 Say it.”

-“Hazel and I don’t have family like that,” Davy tells her.
+“Hazel and I don’t have family like that,” Davy informs her.

 “Oh.”